-BADM 5500 Strategic Management Process (3 credit hours)
+BADM 5500 Strategic Management Process (3 cr. hrs)

 This course introduces students to strategic thinking and provides a framework for the entire program.
 It takes an executive perspective of general management.
 The course provides an understanding of the interdependence between the organization and its environment, with a focus on managing organizations in changing environments, maintaining legitimacy with diverse stakeholder groups, providing clear corporate direction, and ensuring the long-term survival and success of the enterprise.
-Prerequisite: Enrollment in the PharmD/MBA dual degree program
+Prerequisite: Enrollment in the PharmD/MBA dual degree program many statistical methods that have a broad application in health services and biological sciences.
+Major topics include data presentation, summary measures, probability, confidence interval, hypothesis testing, correlation analysis and simple linear regression.
+The method of instruction emphasizes understanding of key concepts and statistical techniques through readings, assignments and exams, as well as application of Biostatistics principles to cases in public health practice.
+The course has multiple opportunities to assess competence of students, including grasp of key concepts, statistics methods and application skills.
+Prerequisite: Enrollment in the PharmD/MPH dual degree program

-BSTA 5310 Biostatistics I (3 credit hours)
+BSTA 5310 Biostatistics I (3 cr. hrs)